 Legal fees represent legal expenses incurred by the Group in relation to asset operations (rentals, sales, etc.), ongoing legal cases in Ukraine, Cyprus and Romania, compliance with AIM listing, as well as one-off fees associated with legal services and advise in relation to due diligence processes and transactions.
-During the current period, the Group incurred €146k relevant legal fees associated with the closings as part of Stage 2 of the transaction with Arcona, and €23k associated with the Bluehouse litigation.
+During the current period, the Group incurred ∼€152k relevant legal fees associated with with the Bluehouse litigation and its eventual settlement.